planetarypy/pvl/docs/parsing.rst

 We can take advantage of the fact ``.items()`` returns a list in order and use the index number of the key instead of copying and pasting.
-This will make extracting more than one piece of information at time more conveniant.
+This will make extracting more than one piece of information at time more convenient.
 For example, if you want to print out the first 5 pieces of information::

  >>> import pvl